stevenaraujo98/looking-for-movies-use-callback/README.md

+# Looking for movies

-React Redux Router Saga Boilerplate
+## React Redux Router Saga Boilerplate

 This repository is created to agilize the beginning of a project and of course, you are interested in using Redux Saga & React Router.
 That's why I created my own easy boilerplate.